 Nuisance Animal Removal

-We are licensed and insured by the state of Ohio and Kentucky to perform nuisance animal removal by appropriate professional methods.
+We are licensed and insured by the state of Ohio to perform nuisance animal removal by appropriate professional methods.

 We all love animals.
 They can be fun to watch, learn about, and even interact with.
 Most of us just prefer them on our own terms.
 A surprise bat flying around inside is not exactly a fun experience for a homeowner.
 Beyond the scary encounter, wild animals can do massive amounts of damage to their property.
 No one wants to pay for new electrical wiring or insulation from a squirrel's nest in their attic.

 Clients provide daily communication with the ACG technicians to report animal catches.
 This allows for our prompt response.

 Use of Thermal Imaging to Locate Nuisance Animals

 If you suspect animal intrusion, but can't reach the area or are not up to checking it out, Another Critter Gone provides home inspections.

 We have thermal imaging cameras that will reveal where an nuisance animal might be hiding.
 When we are certain of the area, we can gain access if needed.

 Once we are in we remove the animal by trapping and/or ethical removal, depending on the animal.

 We caution that if there is a dead animal on your property, not to remove it yourself.
 We have training and expertise to avoid the spreading of disease and infestation.
 It can be very dangerous to you and your pets in handling this by yourselves.